 To your heart’s content…

-Paddle, hike, fish, run, ride horseback, hunt, camp, picnic, and explore, all with a backdrop of pristine blue water and 240,000 acres of wide-open beauty.
+Paddle, hike, fish, run, ride horseback, hunt, camp, picnic, and explore, all with a backdrop of pristine blue water and 240,000 acres of Colorado's wide-open beauty.
 And it’s home to moose, deer, elk, bears, mountain lions, coyotes, marmots, badgers, and beavers.
 Not to mention feathered friends, including hummingbirds, purple martins, woodpeckers, hawks, bald eagles, osprey, grouse and mallards.
 So don’t forget your camera or your binoculars!

 Stand on the bank of a swirling stream and gently lay your fly down on the water – GULP!
 You got him!
 Sound like fun?
 This is the kind of excitement that awaits you at Trappers Lake.
 With over 100 miles of fishable waters, the Flat Tops Wilderness surrounding Trappers Lake is a bona-fide angler’s paradise.
 We can provide guide services for whatever floats your boat.